Finland leads list of Europe’s most digitally advanced nations

 It also cites Finland’s human capital, noting that 76% of the population have basic or above basic digital skills, well above the 57% EU average.

-And Finland is ranked first in digital public services thanks to its widespread adoption of open data and digital healthcare services.
+And Finland is ranked first in digital public services thanks to its widespread adoption of open data and digital health care services.

-All that, combined with a solid tech startup ecosystem, made Finland number one for the first time in the history of these rankings.
-Given that it also has been recovering from the crumbling of Nokia several years ago, it’s an impressive accomplishment.
+This, combined with a solid tech startup ecosystem, made Finland number one for the first time in the history of these rankings.
+Given that the country also has been recovering from the crumbling of Nokia several years ago, it’s an impressive accomplishment.